OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/po/file.md

 ---
 title: file
-description: This documentation page provides details about the 'file' parameter usage in Python code.
+description: "This documentation page provides details about the 'file' parameter usage" in Python code.
 The page also includes default files and optional choices.
 keywords:
 - file parameter